Travel Tips for Crossing the Canadian/U.S. Land Border

 7. Get the latest Travel Advice & Advisories for Canadians

-- Get useful information for Canadian passport-holders, including travel advice and advisories on destinations, travel documents, travel health and more.
+- Get useful information for Canadian travellers, including travel advice and advisories on destinations, travel documents, travel health and more.

 Visit TICO.ca for additional travel tips or to find a TICO registered travel agency or website.